The Two Ronnies: Sid and Lily, George and Edie (1978-79)

-This is not so much a serial, but a series of sketches with the same characters that spanned series 7.
-Sid and George enjoy pints whilst discussing their wives Lily and Edie.
+This is not so much a serial as a series of sketches with the same characters that spanned series 7.
+Sid and George enjoy pints while discussing their wives Lily and Edie.

 The Worm That Turned (1980)

 Diana Dors guest-starred as the Commander of the State Police in this spoof piece of dystopian fiction set in 2012 in which women rule England.
 Male and female gender roles are completely reversed, even down to men having women's names and vice versa.
 Men are housekeepers and wear women's clothes, and law and order is managed by female guards in boots and hot pants.
-Big Ben is renamed Big Brenda, the Tower of London is renamed Barbara Castle and the Union Jack becomes the Union Jill.
-The watching of chauvinistic films is prohibited, so upset duo Janet and Betty prepare to escape to Wales.
-Available on YouTube.
+Big Ben is renamed Big Brenda, the Tower of London is renamed Barbara Castle, and the Union Jack becomes the Union Jill.
+The watching of chauvinistic films is prohibited, so the Two Ronnies (as Janet and Betty) prepare to escape to Wales.

 Band of Slaves (1981–82)

-The last serial to include Piggy Malone and Charley Farley, in which an all-girls orchestra is sold into white slavery by a demented Chinaman.
+The last serial to include Piggy Malone and Charley Farley, in which an all-girl orchestra is sold into white slavery by a demented Chinaman.
 Elizabeth Larner plays Mrs Bumstead, who notices a mysterious blind man appearing on the cruise ship.
 Location filmed on board P&O SS Canberra cruise out of Southampton.
-This concluded The Two Ronnies' serials collection, as the last three series did not include any.
+This was the last of The Two Ronnies' serials.

 Outside performers

 Apart from Corbett and Barker, several actors from television appeared multiple times in the series, most notably John Owens and Claire Nielson, who appeared in twenty-one and seventeen episodes respectively throughout the series.
-Other frequent performers include April Walker, John Rutland, Michael Redfern, Jenny Logan, Alec Bregonzi, Carol Hawkins, Dilys Watling, Joyce Windsor, Julia McKenzie, Barbara New, Ian Gray, Johnnie Wade, Patricia Brake (who starred with Barker in the sitcom Porridge, which aired at the same time as the series), Josephine Tewson, Noel Dyson and Vicki Michelle.
+Other frequent performers include April Walker, John Rutland, Michael Redfern, Jenny Logan, Alec Bregonzi, Carol Hawkins, Dilys Watling, Joyce Windsor, Julia McKenzie, Barbara New, Ian Gray, Johnnie Wade, Patricia Brake (who starred with Barker in the sitcom Porridge, which aired at the same time as the series), Josephine Tewson (who would go on to co-star in Barker's tv series Clarence), Noel Dyson and Vicki Michelle.
 The Fred Tomlinson Singers appeared as background singers in twenty-five episodes.
+Also appearing as part of a dance group was Corbett's wife Anne.

-As the series gathered more popularity, the sketches began to feature more famous and well-known British actors, including John Cleese, Patrick Troughton, Stratford Johns, Joan Sims, Patricia Routledge, Jenny Agutter and Lynda Baron, Ronnie Barker's co-star in Open All Hours.
+As the series gathered more popularity, the sketches began to feature more famous and well-known British actors, including John Cleese, Patrick Troughton, Stratford Johns, Joan Sims, Patricia Routledge, Jenny Agutter, Lynda Baron (Ronnie Barker's co-star in Open All Hours) and Peter Wyngarde.

-Before achieving fame in the sitcom Hi-De-Hi, Barry Howard appeared in several early episodes as an uncredited extra.
+Before achieving fame in the sitcom Hi-de-Hi!, Barry Howard appeared in several early episodes as an uncredited extra.
 Other actors who appeared as extras before their rise to fame include Andrée Bernard and John Scott Martin.